 If you're an existing customer who wants to upgrade your account, simply go to your app's settings, click on 'Plan', pick your desired option then hit 'Save'.

 At present, Stan's 4K content can only be viewed on selected 4K compatible Sony, Samsung and LG smart TVs, as well as the PlayStation 4 Pro and Xbox One X.

 At launch, a compatible iOS or Android smartphone or tablet was needed in order to browse Stan's content library, in addition to an Apple TV or Chromecast media streaming device so that you could AirPlay or Cast the content over to your television.

-On top of the platforms listed above, Stan's list of supported devices continues to grow, as it's now also available on a number of 2012-2016 model Samsung smart TVs, 2014-2016 model LG smart TVs and now 2014-2016 model Sony smart TVs running the Android TV platform.
+On top of the platforms listed above, Stan's list of supported devices continues to grow, as it's now also available on a number of 2012-2016 model Samsung smart TVs, 2014-2016 model LG smart TVs and now 2014, 2015 and selected 2016 model Sony smart TVs that are running the Android TV platform.